-- 5.4 On completion of the public participation stages the council will prepare the document for Publication.
-This will be published by the council to allow people to view the document.
-Once published there is a statutory six week period for representation to be made on issues of soundness and legal compliance. - 5.5 The council can make minor amendments to the published document at this stage before submitting it to the Secretary of State and the Planning Inspectorate along with the representations and a schedule of changes.
+Council will prepare the document for Publication, also known as the proposed submission stage under Regulation 19 of the Town and Country Planning (Local Plan) (England) Regulations 2012 (as amended).
+This will be published by the council to allow people to view the document. plan Once published there is a statutory six week period for representations to be made on issues of soundness and legal compliance.

+5.8 The council can may make, if necessary, minor amendments to the published document at this stage Publication Plan following the consultation before submitting it, and relevant supporting documentation, to the Secretary of State and the Planning Inspectorate along with the representations and a schedule of changes for examination under Regulation 22 of the Town and Country Planning (Local Plan) (England) Regulation 2012 (as amended).